 Using Pulsed Laser Deposition we create epitaxial thin film heterostructures of multiferroic BFO and magnetic oxides.
 These thin films structures are ideal candidates for investigation of the physical properties and will be required for applications in magnetic memory systems.
 The ferroelectric properties of the thin film structures are demonstrated by piezo force microscopy, where the polarization state is written and read by an atomic force microscope with a conducting tip (Piezo Force Lithography) on a nanoscale.

-Our recent investigations of x-ray resonant magnetic reflectometry (XRMR) and transmission electron microscopy (TEM) on SrTiO3-BiFeO3-La0.67Sr0.33MnO3 (STO-BFO-LSMO) and STO-LSMO-BFO samples question the validity of the published model based on orbital hybridization.
+Our investigations of x-ray resonant magnetic reflectometry (XRMR) and transmission electron microscopy (TEM) on SrTiO3-BiFeO3-La0.67Sr0.33MnO3 (STO-BFO-LSMO) and STO-LSMO-BFO samples question the validity of the published model based on orbital hybridization.
 With the spectroscopic method XRMR we are sensitive to the element specific magnetic moments.
 We found an induced ferromagnetic Fe moment in the BFO only for the rough interface with LSMO, while it is absent in the sharp interface.
 This finding is corroborated by measurements of the exchange bias on a larger number of samples.
 The reason for this discrepancy to the results from other groups is not clear yet.
 However, as we find the magnetic coupling in the sample with the rough interface, insufficient sample quality of our samples can be ruled out.

 Our work in the field is published as: